ryseto/ryseto.github.io/talks.md

 1. "Modeling of colloidal gels---rheology and contact forces," Saint-Gobain Recherche, Paris, France, September 8, 2011.

 ### Oral presentations

+1. "Channel flows of colloidal suspensions with a Lubrication DEM-CFD method," Annual meeting of The Physical Society of Japan, Nagoya University, Nagoya, Japan, March 2020. cancelled to due COVID19
+1. "Migration and jamming in pressure-driven flow of dense non-Brownian suspensions," Grand Views of Soft and Liquid Matter Physics, Tokyo, Japan, March 2020. cancelled to due COVID19

 1. "Normal stress differences in dense suspensions," Annual Meeting of the Japanese Society of Rheolgy, Fukuoka, Japan, October 2018